UAE rules out supply hike as US-led group set to release oil from reserves

 “We are looking at all technical data and all of them are suggesting we are having a surplus in the first quarter so there is no logic of increasing our contribution,” he said, adding there should also be no supply worries in the second quarter.

-The minister said the Organization of the Petroleum Exporting Countries and its allies, known as Opec+, would meet on December 2 and base decisions on “balance of supply and demand.”
+The minister said the Organisation of the Petroleum Exporting Countries and its allies, known as Opec+, would meet on December 2 and base decisions on “balance of supply and demand.”

 The group, which includes Russia, has resisted requests from Washington and other consumer nations for swifter hikes, sticking to its plan of gradually raising output by 400,000 barrels per day (bpd) each month since August.